ppy/osu-wiki/wiki/Tournaments/112/Summer_2019/en.md

 ### Match instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
-   - Room settings are osu!, Head to Head (Group stages) / Team-Vs. (Double Elimination stages), Win Condition: ‘ScoreV2’.
+   - Room settings are osu!, Head to Head (Group stages) / Team-Vs. (Double Elimination stages), Win Condition: ‘Score v2’.
 2. Players can select up to two warm-up beatmaps that should not exceed 4 minutes.
 Players are free to not to pick a warm-up, but have to play if the opponent wants to.
 3. After the warm-ups, players will be asked a simple question.
 Players are given 30 seconds to answer the question, with only 1 chance to answer.
    - The player/team with correct answer **picks** first.